skydread1/portfolio/src/loicb/server/content/blog/juxt-tick-lib.md

 ## inst

-Last time format I promise you.
+Last time format I promise.
 As a clojure developer, you might often see `inst`.
-It is **different** than `instant`.
+It is **different** from `instant`.
 In java `inst` is called `java.util.Date`.
 The `java.util.Date` class is an old and flawed class that was replaced by the Java 8 time API, and it should be avoided when possible.

-However, some libraries might require you to pass `inst` instead of `instant`, and it is easy to convert between the two using the Tick library:
+However, some libraries might require you to pass `inst` instead of `instant` still, and it is easy to convert between the two using the Tick library:

 ```clojure
 (t/inst #time/instant "2024-01-20T04:00:00Z")
 ;=> #inst "2024-01-20T04:00:00.000-00:00"
 ```

-What about this other way around?
+What about the other way around?

 ```clojure
 (t/instant #inst "2024-01-20T04:00:00.000-00:00")